 Free Wi-Fi in Library Parking Lot: The library is pleased to announce that we have expanded our WiFi access throughout the library parking lot.
 If you or someone you know is in need of internet access, come by anytime.
 There is no password, just connect to our network and agree to the wireless policy.
 We expect all users (whether by car, bike or on foot) to follow social distancing protocols at all times or we will be unable to continue the service.
 If you experience any difficulties, please contact us via email, chat or phone.

 Click here to to check out all of the free digital services available through the library with your library card including e-books, audio-books, movies, television shows, magazines and more.

-Click here to check out all of the virtual YA programs, including book discussions, coding programs and Escape the Room challenges, as well as community service opportunities.
+Virtual Programs for Young Adults: We are still not conducting in person programs but check out all of the virtual YA programs, including book discussions, coding programs and Escape the Room challenges, as well as community service opportunities.

 Business, Legal & Financial Assistance

 Free COVID-19 Legal Help: Touro Law School is offering this useful helpline to assist with a wide range of legal issues arising from the COVID-19 epidemic.
 Fill out the intake form and a volunteer attorney and/or law student will be in touch with you shortly during their hours Monday-Friday from 10am to 2pm.

 If you are an essential worker in need of assistance finding childcare, contact the Child Care Council of Suffolk hotline at 646-926-3784.

 Unemployment: There have been a variety of changes to the Unemployment program to assist those who have lost wages due to the pandemic.
 Updated information can be found on the NYS Unemployment website.

 Business Recovery Unit: The Suffolk County Department of Economic Development and Planning has put together this page for businesses to be a One Stop for Business questions and resources related to impacts as a result of COVID-19.